nas5w/typeofnan-javascript-quizzes/content/questions/array-method-slice/index.md

   - '["Lemon", "Apple"]'
   - '["Orange", "Lemon"] // correct'
 ---
-Given an array of fruits, after slice method is apllied, what will the result be?
+Given an array of fruits, after slice method is applied, what will the result be?

 ---
 ```javascript